craigengland/cyclesouls/src/posts/5-simple-changes-we-have-made-to-be-more-environmentally-friendly.md

 We are very lucky to have a [community driven shop](https://communitycarrot.scot/) in our town where glass milk bottles are the default however there are now a lot of businesses online that are offering 'old-fashioned' milk deliveries that use glass bottles.

 There is definitely some sort of nostalgia at play here and I am sure our grandparents generation is wondering why this is such a hot topic at the moment considering it was probably very common back in the day however this is an easy way to start reducing single use plastic.
+Although we have a great local option, businesses such as [Kerr's Dairy](https://kerrsdairy.co.uk/) and [Thomson Dairies](https://www.thomsondairies.com/milk-delivery/delivery-areas/) are delivering to plenty of locations.

 ## Laundry and cleaning refills